New press secretary hails barrier breakers who paved way

 “Representation does matter,” Jean-Pierre said as she credited Biden with building a diverse administration, starting with Kamala Harris as the first woman and person of Black and Indian descent to be elected vice president.

-She sought to shift attention away from herself, saying the White House and the press briefing room belong to the American people and she works “for them.”
+She sought to shift attention away from herself, saying the White House and the press briefing room belong to the American people and that she works “for them.”

 “It’s not about me.
 It’s about them,” she said, before pledging to continue to work to make sure the White House press team she now leads meets Biden’s expectations of providing the public with “truth, honesty and transparency.”